mjwowpa/HybridAppAzureStack/README.md

 This project is meant for use with **Azure Stack Development Kit**.
 Azure Stack Technical Preview 3 Refresh users can still adapt the repo with [TP3-Refresh](https://github.com/Azure/AzureStack-Tools/tree/TP3-Refresh).

+In this basic scenario, you'll be able to deploy a classic e-commerce solution on the Microsoft public Cloud: Azure and validate your orders on a private platform with Azure Stack.

 ## Prerequisites

 This repo is only dedicated for user who has an Azure Stack DK environnement (one-node) with the following solutions: